chaunm/node-actors-prototype/actors/logic/environ.md

-Service Storage
+Service Environ
 ===================

 # Overview

-This actor acts as a storage, being responsible for managing:
+This service acts as a storage, being responsible for managing:
 - entities in our system
 - related meta data for each entitiy